awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 Make sure the specified database user name is the same as a resource in the IAM policy for IAM database access\.
 For more information, see [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)\.

 Note that a PostgreSQL database user can use either IAM or Kerberos authentication but not both, so this user can't also have the `rds_ad` role\.
 This also applies to nested memberships\.
-For more information, see [ Step 7: Create Kerberos authentication PostgreSQL logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.
+For more information, see [ Step 7: Create PostgreSQL users for your Kerberos principals ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.